-It's getting hotter, and the electric bills are starting to go up.
-Looking for ways to stay cool while cutting down on expenses or an eco-friendly and cost-effective way to cool indoor and outdoor spaces?
+It's getting hotter outside, and the electric bills are starting to go up.
+Are you looking for ways to stay cool while cutting down on expenses or an eco-friendly and cost-effective way to cool indoor and outdoor spaces?
 You have come to the right place because we will tell you exactly how to do it using an evaporative swamp cooler.

-Here you will find a comprehensive guide on these awesome home appliances with essential information on what they are, what they do, and what to consider before making a purchase.
+We will take you through a comprehensive guide on these efficient home appliances with essential info on what they are, what they do, and what to consider before purchasing.
 Want to learn more?
 Let's dig in, and we promise that it will be cool!

 - What Is a Swamp Cooler?
 Mechanism and Benefits